iondv/framework/README.md

 Also the other way is to clone - (`git clone https://github.com/iondv/iondv-app.git`) and install the app by using the `bash iondv-app -m localhost:27017 develop-and-test` command.

+You can also build the application in Docker containers, then only docker and mongodb DBMS in the Docker container are needed from the environment.
+For more information, see the [IONDV.
+Framework apps installer] (https://github.com/iondv/iondv-app)

 <details>
   <summary>
     <h3>